Student's t-test: The two-sample t-test is a special case of simple linear regression

-A clinical trial examines 6 patients given drug or placebo.
+A clinical trial examines 6 patients given a drug or a placebo.
 Three (3) patients get 0 units of drug (the placebo group).
 Three (3) patients get 1 unit of drug (the active treatment group).
 At the end of treatment, the researchers measure the change from baseline in the number of words that each patient can recall in a memory test.

-A table of the patients' word recall and drug dose values are shown below.
+A table of the patients' word recall and drug dose values is shown below.